 What do you know about liver cirrhosis?
 Try these liver cirrhosis MCQs with answers, and find out how well you know about the disease.
 Basically, cirrhosis is a very late stage of fibrosis of the liver caused by chronic alcoholism.
 The damage caused to the liver by cirrhosis can't be undone, but they can stop further damage if the patient wants.
 With this quiz, you can learn several new things as well.
 All the best for a perfect score!
-Also, share this liver cirrhosis quiz with your friends to see what is their understanding of liver cirrhosis.
+Also, share this liver cirrhosis quiz with your friends to see what your understanding of liver cirrhosis is.

 Dyspnea and fatigue